novalingua/hongphuctran77.github.io/content/post/sample-essays/gap-year-sample/index.md

 ---
 title: "Gap year - Sample"
 summary: In some countries many young people choose to work or travel for a year between finishing high school and starting university studies.
 Discuss the advantages and disadvantages.
 (Social)
+description: In some countries many young people choose to work or travel for a year between finishing high school and starting university studies.
+Discuss the advantages and disadvantages.
+(Social)
 cover:
    image: feature.jpg
 date: 2023-02-07T16:21:29+07:00